Download the Guide: GAII – Energy Guide Guide to Energy – Green Arts Initiative in Ireland

 Where To Begin: Organisations Operating from Their Own Building or Paying Fuel Bills

-Looking At Your Meter: Manually read meters are likely to be replaced by Smart Meters over the next five years.
-In theory, this will allow for improved energy efficiency and also for a much more accurate understanding of your energy usage and bills will no longer be estimated.
-The cost of installing the meters will be borne by the user.
+Looking At Your Meter: All electricity meters are due to be replaced with Smart Meters by the end of 2024.
+This will allow for improved energy efficiency and also for a much more accurate understanding of your energy usage as bills will no longer be estimated.
 In the meantime, identify where your meter is and familiarise yourself with reading it.
 Designate 5-10 minutes at the start of your week to do the readings.
 This way it will become part of your routine and allow for greater consistency between readings.
+Until a Smart Meter is installed at your venue, submit readings to your supplier once a month.
+Otherwise your bills will not be accurate and you will not be able to analyse your usage correctly.

 Oil or Gas bills will itemise the quantity of heating fuel delivered.
 For a more accurate picture, it’s best to ensure that your fuel storage tank is filled at each delivery.
 The amount supplied will show how much fuel you have used since the last delivery and allow you to calculate your average weekly use over the period between deliveries.